[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 2.1 Overall Architecture

-Here is an overview of the architecture verified this time.
+Here is the overall picture of the architecture verified this time.

 Architecture diagram showing egress from VPC to Brave Search API.
-A single VPC has three-tier subnets, with Network Firewall performing domain inspection
+A single VPC has three-tier subnets, with Network Firewall determining domains

 Single VPC architecture.
-Security groups restrict ports to TCP 443, and Network Firewall handles destination domain inspection
+Security groups restrict ports to TCP 443, and Network Firewall handles destination domain determination based on SNI

-Traffic originates from the EC2 in the workload subnet, passes through NAT Gateway → Network Firewall → Internet Gateway in that order, and reaches api.search.brave.com.
+Traffic originates from the EC2 in the workload subnet, and passes through NAT Gateway → Network Firewall → Internet Gateway to reach api.search.brave.com.

 The API key is retrieved from Secrets Manager via a VPC endpoint without going out to the internet.